Purchase date: | August 2015 |

 You need several features to win your case (1) delivering the item to the credit card's billable address (2) proof the buyer signed for the item (3) use the IP address on the sales order to show the proximity of the credit cards billable address via the IP address (4) search the internet and Facebook for any matches to the buyer's email address, phone number, address etc. Facebook is nothing but a big database, and if you find the bitch on facebook via email search include it with your dispute paperwork.
 Id jump on another computer create a facebook page, if she had an account, plaster her account with fraud statments.
 And email all her friends on the list.

-Posted over 8 years ago by 47.17.X.X Report as SPAM
+Posted almost 9 years ago by 47.17.X.X Report as SPAM